YakoHobisa/God-of-War-UA/README.md

 ## Why This Project Matters
 **Accessibility:** Making God of War available in Ukrainian will allow more players to enjoy the game's rich narrative and immersive world.
-**Cultural Representation:** This project promotes cultural diversity and inclusivity within the gaming community.
+**Cultural Representation:** This project promotes cultural diversity and inclusivity within the gaming community.< br / >
 **Community-Driven:** We are an independent group passionate about gaming and localization, driven by our love for both the game and our native language.

 Thank you for your support!